Márton Fucsovics

 Márton Fucsovics (Fucsovics Márton, /hu/; born 8 February 1992) is a Hungarian professional tennis player.
-He has a career-high ATP singles ranking of world No. 31, achieved on 4 March 2019.
-He is currently the No. 2 singles player from Hungary.
+He has a career-high ATP singles ranking of world No. 31 achieved on 4 March 2019 and a doubles ranking of No. 189 achieved on 22 April 2019.
+He is currently the No. 3 singles player from Hungary.

 Early life

 Fucsovics started playing tennis at the age of five.
-He came through the ranks quickly and at the age of 8 he played in a field 3–4 years older.
+He came through the ranks quickly, and at the age of 8, he played in a field 3–4 years older.

-In 2003 Fucsovics won his age group National Championship and the Nike Junior Tour.
-With that he got the chance to represent Hungary on the World Final in Sun City, South Africa.
+In 2003, Fucsovics won his age group National Championship and the Nike Junior Tour.
+With that, he got the chance to represent Hungary on the World Final in Sun City, South Africa.
 Fucsovics also showed talent in basketball as a youth, but chose to make tennis his career path.

 Junior tennis

 Fucsovics's first major success came in 2009, when he won the US Open Boys' Doubles title, with Hsieh Cheng-peng of Chinese Taipei.
-In 2010 he reached the semi-final of the Australian Open Boys' singles, and a few months later he won the Wimbledon Boys' singles, defeating qualifier Benjamin Mitchell in a straight-sets final.
+In 2010, he reached the semi-final of the Australian Open Boys' singles, and a few months later, he won the Wimbledon Boys' singles, defeating qualifier Benjamin Mitchell in a straight-sets final.
 Fucsovics did not lose a set throughout the entire tournament.
-He also participated in the doubles' event alongside Czech Libor Salaba, and reached the quarter-finals.
-Later that year he also reached the semi-final of the 2010 US Open – Boys' singles, in which he lost to Jack Sock.
+He also participated in the doubles event alongside Czech Libor Salaba, and reached the quarter-finals.
+Later that year, he also reached the semi-final of the 2010 US Open – Boys' singles, in which he lost to Jack Sock.

 Fucsovics was also an integral part of the Hungarian U-18 national tennis team.
-The team won the prestigious Galea/Valerio Cup in Venice to claim Hungary's first ever boys' European Summer Cups title.
+The team won the prestigious Galea/Valerio Cup in Venice to claim Hungary's first-ever boys' European Summer Cups title.
 The other members of the team were Máté Zsiga and Levente Gödry.

-Fucsovics worked his way to No. 1 in the ITF Junior Rankings in July 2010 and as a result entered the Youth Olympics as tournament's top seed.
+Fucsovics worked his way to No. 1 in the ITF Junior Rankings in July 2010 and, as a result, entered the Youth Olympics as the tournament's top seed.
 He suffered a surprise loss, however, in the first round, to eventual quarterfinalist Oliver Golding.

 Career

-2009–2016: First Challenger Tour titles
+2009–2016: ATP Challenger titles

-In 2013 Fucsovics won two Challenger titles, the first in May at the Kunming Open and at the Andria Challenger in November.
+In 2013, Fucsovics won two Challenger titles, the first in May at the Kunming Open and at the Andria Challenger in November.

-In 2016 he qualified for his first Grand Slam at the US Open losing to Nicolás Almagro in three sets in the round of 128.
+In 2016, he qualified for his first major, at the US Open of that season, but lost to Nicolás Almagro in straight sets in the first round.

-2017: Two Challenger titles and top 100
+2017: Slam major main draw, top 100

-In 2017 he won two challengers for the first time since 2013 in June, the first during the Internazionali di Tennis Città di Vicenza and the second at Ilkley Challenger.

-His success at Ilkley saw him win a wildcard into 2017 Wimbledon Championships main draw where he lost to the 16th seed Gilles Müller in the opening round.
-He also reached a career high ranking of 99, breaking into the top 100 for the first time.
+In 2017, Fucsovics won the Ilkley Challenger in singles.
+That title saw him also earn a wildcard into 2017 Wimbledon Championships main draw, where he lost to the 16th seed Gilles Müller in the opening round.
+Despite that, he reached a career-high singles ranking of world No. 99, breaking into the top 100 for the first time.

-In September 2017 he played a pivotal role in Hungary's promotion to the World Group winning 3 rubbers against favorites Russia.
+In September 2017, he played a pivotal role in Hungary's promotion to the World Group, winning 3 rubbers against the favourites, Russia.